ssbc/docs/README.md

 You can get help with `-h`.

+To go deeper, read the [Introduction to Using Scuttlebot](./intro-to-using-sbot.md).

 ### Join a Pub

 First get an invite-code from a pub owner you know.